How Can We Help You?

 If a holiday falls on a Sunday or Monday, all service will be delayed by one day for that week (with waste collection taking place on Tuesday and Friday).
 Regular collection will resume the following Monday.

-*If a holiday falls on a Thursday (e.g., Thanksgiving), Thursday waste collection will take place on Friday.
+If a holiday falls on a Tuesday, Wednesday or Thursday (e.g., Thanksgiving), Thursday waste collection will take place on Friday.
 Regular collection will resume the following Monday.

 Residents with questions about the holiday collection schedule are encouraged call Republic's 24-hour phone information system at 630-964-3232 or 708-345-7050.